alan-turing-institute/reginald/README.md

 ### Obtaining Slack tokens

+To set up the Slack bot, you must set Slack bot environment variables.
+To obtain them from Slack, follow the steps below:

 1. Set up the bot in Slack: [Socket Mode Client](https://slack.dev/python-slack-sdk/socket-mode/index.html).

 1. To connect to Slack, the bot requires an app token and a bot token.
 Put these into into a `.env` file: